RigsOfRods/docs.rigsofrods.org/source/gameplay/beginners-guide.md

 For the sake of this tutorial, select *North St Helens*.

+!!! note
+	Depending on how you downloaded the game, the North St Helens terrain may be missing.
+If so, please install it from the [Repository](installing-content.md) before continuing.

 Once the terrain loads, you will spawn as a country person known lovingly as RoRBot.
 You control him with the arrow keys while using `SHIFT` to run and `SPACE` to jump (good for getting over bumps, or if you get stuck).

 ![rorbot](../images/bg-rorbot.png)